• Skip to main content

 ECOS Craft Stain – is a stain and acrylic sealant in one.
 Best for small areas, like crafts.

 AFM Durotone – this also has some acrylic in it though it’s not a sealer and stain in one – it still needs a topcoat (like the ones listed here).
-I have used this one, it is extremely low odor and you could choose the topcoat that best suites your project.
+I have used this one, it is extremely low odor and you could choose the topcoat that best suits your project.

 Related Posts: